 - The attributes that would be impacted by new or updated rules.

-- For each attribute, the number of items that would see a change in that attribute.
+- For each attribute, the number of products that would see a change in that attribute.

 - For each attribute, up to five examples of how the attribute would change after the rules are applied.